-This position paper is a working document and reflects the TRANSFORM Alliance's consensus positions on the Pharmaceutical Package as of 1 June 2023.
-As discussions on the proposed legislation progress, TRANSFORM's positions may evolve over time.
+This position paper was originally published on 1 June 2023, and was updated in October 2023 with a new position on unmet medical need.
+As discussions on the proposed legislation continue to progress, TRANSFORM's positions may evolve over time.
 This document will be updated accordingly.

 THE PHARMACEUTICAL PACKAGE AIMS TO ENABLE ACCESS, PROMOTE INNOVATION, AND FOSTER COMPETITIVENESS.
-TRANSFORM BELIEVES IT IS IMPORTANT THAT POLICY CHANGE IS REALISED ACROSS THE LIFECYCLE OF ATMPS, SUPPORTING TRANSLATIONAL RESEARCH, CLINICAL TRIALS, REGULATORY REVIEW, MARKETING AUTHORISATION, ACCESS AND POSTMARKETING MONITORING AND PHARMACOVIGILANCE.
+TRANSFORM BELIEVES IT IS IMPORTANT THAT POLICY CHANGE IS REALISED ACROSS THE LIFECYCLE OF ATMPS, SUPPORTING TRANSLATIONAL RESEARCH, CLINICAL TRIALS, REGULATORY REVIEW, MARKETING AUTHORISATION, ACCESS AND POST-MARKETING MONITORING AND PHARMACOVIGILANCE.

-5 Directive 2011/24/EU of the European Parliament and of the Council of 9 March 2011 on the application of patients' rights in cross-border healthcare, https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=celex%3A32011L0024
+5 Directive 2011/24/EU of the European Parliament and of the Council of 9 March 2011 on the application of patients' rights in crossborder healthcare, https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=celex%3A32011L0024

-6 Proposal for a REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on standards of quality and safety for substances of human origin intended for human application and repealing Directives 2002/98/EC and 2004/23/EC
+Proposal for a REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on standards of quality and safety for substances of human origin intended for human application and repealing Directives 2002/98/EC and 2004/23/EC